alchemy-swift/alchemy/README.md

 ## Guiding principles

+**1. Batteries Included**

-- **Batteries included**: With Routing, an ORM, advanced Redis & SQL support, Authentication, Cron, Caching and much more, `import Alchemy` gives you all the pieces you need to start building a production grade server app.
+With Routing, an ORM, advanced Redis & SQL support, Authentication, Cron, Caching and much more, `import Alchemy` gives you all the pieces you need to start building a production grade server app.

+**2. Convention over Configuration**

-- **Convention over configuration**: APIs focus on simple syntax with lots of baked in convention so you can build much more with less code.
+APIs focus on simple syntax with lots of baked in convention so you can build much more with less code.
 This doesn't mean you can't customize; there's always an escape hatch to configure things your own way.

+**3. Ease of Use**

-- **Ease of use**: A fully documented codebase organized in a single repo make it easy to get building, extending and contributing.
+A fully documented codebase organized in a single repo make it easy to get building, extending and contributing.

+**4. Keep it Swifty**

-- **Keep it Swifty**: *Fully `async/await`*!
+*Fully `async/await`*!

 Swift is built to write concice, safe and elegant code.
 Alchemy leverages it's best parts to help you write great code faster and obviate entire classes of backend bugs.

 # Get Started

-## Install Alchemy

 The Alchemy CLI is installable with [Mint](https://github.com/yonaskolb/Mint).